-The program fee for the 2014-2015 academic year is 59,214.00; for a single semester the fee is 29,607.00.
+The program fee for the 2013-2014 academic year is \$57,212; for a single semester the fee is \$28,606.
 Students at Dickinson College will receive invoices from the Student Accounts Office that show credit for the \$300 confirmation fee and any applicable amounts from your financial aid package.

-The program fee includes the following: tuition and fees, room and board in an Ecuador and Argentine home, a monthly stipend for a bus pass, transportation from Ecuador to Argentina (in the form of a \$600 credit applied to students' accounts), and scheduled group excursions.
-Not included in the above charges are: travel costs to Ecuador or from Argentina, required health and accident insurance (purchased in the U.S.), visa expenses, exit fee from Ecuador, entrance fee for Argentina, books, clothing, entertainment, vacation travel, meals during vacation periods, and personal expenses, i.e. cell phones, etc.
+The program fee includes the following: tuition and fees, room and board in a Spanish home, a monthly stipend for a bus pass, and scheduled group excursions.
+Not included in the above charges are: travel costs to/from Málaga, required health and accident insurance (purchased in the U.S.), visa expenses, books, clothing, entertainment, vacation travel, meals during vacation periods, and personal expenses, i.e. cell phones.

 Arrangements for any type of monthly payment plan options should be made as soon as possible through Tuition Management Systems (1-800-722-4867, x 775, or www.afford.com).
 If the balance due on your account is not paid by the deadline noted on the billing, or if special arrangements have not been made with Student Accounts (Tel.
-717-245-1953 or email: stuaccts@dickinson.edu), you will not be allowed to participate in the program.
+717-245-1953 or email: stuacets@dickinson.edu), you will not be allowed to participate in the program.